[10] Love on Deck (Arcadia Creek #1) by Kasey Stockton

 Alright, here we go.
 This is just a small list of the things that bothered me.

-• The “insights” in this book perpetuate gender stereotypes that are learned.
+- The “insights” in this book perpetuate gender stereotypes that are learned.
 Either sex can act a lot of the way she was saying most men do.
-In fact, in the review, some people brought up they related more to the “men” side.
+In fact, in the book club discussion, some people brought up they related more to the “men” side.
 It was way too “us vs them” and “wE CoUlD nEvEr GeT iT cAuSe ThEy ArE wIrEd DiFfErEnTlY.”

-• Here is the awesome advise on how to be supportive of your husband when you yourself need support “cast our cares for provision on the Lord rather than on our men.
-It the end, it is His job to carry the burden.”
+- Here is the awesome advise on how to be supportive of your husband when you yourself need support “cast our cares for provision on the Lord rather than on our men.
+In the end, it is His job to carry the burden.”
 How about therapy?
 Or communication?
 At least as supplemental?

-• There is advise to do everything in your power to please your man sexually and “enjoy God’s intimate gift, and make the most of it.”
+- There is advice to do everything in your power to please your man sexually and “enjoy God’s intimate gift, and make the most of it.”

-• Ugh, there was a whole chapter about how your man is always tempted and has a rolodex of visual porn popping up in his mind WITHOUT WARNING.
+- Ugh, there was a whole chapter about how your man is always tempted and has a rolodex of visual porn popping up in his mind WITHOUT WARNING.
 Of course, based on her studies, churchgoing men are the best at resisting these temptations.
 OBVIOUSLY!
 And if your man is tempted, pray for him.
 What.
-Also, wait for this “It’s natural to enjoy being noticed, but he doesn’t want you in there.
+Also, wait for this – “It’s natural to enjoy being noticed, but he doesn’t want you in there.
 You’re cluttering up a good husband’s mind and tempting him to dishonor his wife.”
 WHAT IN THE ACTUAL FUCK.
+Love that drive by of other women.

 That was like the gist of the book – pray and don’t really communicate.
 What a pile of trash.
 To me at least.
 Maybe this book is really helpful to a ton of people and that is great!
 But for me, it was a no.